adgdt/git-novice-gitlab/_episodes/08-collab.md

 >
 {: .callout}

-Add `Developer` role to your Collaborator:
+Add `Developer` role to your Collaborator and finish the proccess by clicking `Add to project`:

 ![Adding Collaborator](../fig/gitlab-add-collaborator-03.png)

-And finish the proccess by clicking `Add to project`:
+The member list of the project should look this way:

 ![Finishing the proccess](../fig/gitlab-add-collaborator-04.png)